-This story first appeared in 2004 in Florida Review.
+This story originally appeared in The Florida Review.

 By Chris Evans

 My mom had the good sense to stay away when Courtney was born, understanding that this first birth would be stressful, and that Jenny and I should experience it as a couple, that we should work through this particular challenge together, as we have every time we’ve faced trouble.
 And of course Dad decided not to come.

 But Jenny’s parents, they were right there the whole time, arriving just one day before a dash of Petocin induced their daughter into labor.